AY2526S1-CS2103T-F14b-2/tp/docs/UserGuide.md

 1. An application similar to the one below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png) <br>

-1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+1. Type the command and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

     * `help` : Shows all commands available in the application.

     * `patient n/John Tan p/91234567 a/Blk 123 Clementi Ave 3 tag/high` : Adds a patient named `John Tan` to MediSaveContact.

-    * `delete 3` : Deletes the 3rd contact shown in the current list.
+    * `deletepatient 3` : Deletes the 3rd contact shown in the current list.

     * `exit` : Exits the app.

-1. Refer to the [Features](#features) below for details of each command.
+1. Refer to the features below for details of each command.

 --------------------------------------------------------------------------------------------------------------------

 ## Features

+MediSaveContact provides comprehensive patient management tools including patient records, caretaker contacts, medical notes, and appointment scheduling.
+The following sections detail each command's usage, parameters, and validation rules.

-## Command summary
+### Command summary

 Action | Description
 --------|------------------